polkadot-fellows/RFCs/text/0031-corejam.md

 Short forms of several common term are used here for brevity:

-- *RcVG*: Relay-chain Validator Group
+- *RcVG*: Relay-chain Validator Group aka Backing group, a grouping of Relay-chain validators who act as the initial guarantors over the result of some computation done off-chain.
-- *RcBA*: Relay-chain Block Author
+- *RcBA*: Relay-chain Block Author, the author of some particular block on the Relay-chain.

 ### From Old to New